 Saint Nicholas with his long white beard, bishop’s miter and crosier rewards the well-behaved with gifts each year on 6th December.
-His scary counterpart Krampus wears fur, horns and a hand-carved mask with a lolling tongue.
-During the Christmas season, he comes to warn and punish naughty children (and adults).
+His scary counterpart Krampus wears fur, horns and a hand-carved mask with a lolling tongue, he comes to warn and punish naughty children (and adults).
 Discover Saint Nicholas and the Krampus in Tyrol.

 It’s the snow-swept Alps the Krampus himself arose.
 The arrival of the Perchten (Krampus) traditionally marks the start of winter in Tyrol.
 In Central and Eastern Alpine folklore, Saint Nicholas and Krampus, bring presents to children who have been good throughout the year.

 |Fuer’s Schlimme gibt’s vom Krampus Strafe, St Nikolaus belohnt das Brave.

 Krampus punishes the wicked, St Nicholas rewards the good.

 Every evening of December I would get a golden cross painted into a book, that only St. Nicholas (the saint of the children) would see.
 Grandma would ask me every evening:

 My Omi (granny) kept this ritual going as long as I would believe that Saint Nicholas would be a magical saint coming to visit us and bringing gifts.
 Krampus would come to our house on December fifth.
 Saint Nicholas was with him to give me candies, oranges, nuts and figs after looking for golden crosses in his book.